 - Porto, Portugal – You’ll find so many unique stores and cool bars as you walk around the crumbling streets and tiled facades in Porto’s old town.

 - Dresden, Germany – The stunning old town may have been rebuilt post-war, but it still has the most beautiful skyline in Germany.
+Find out where to stay in Dresden.

 - Stockholm, Sweden – Explore nature within the city in Stockholm’s parks and islands or head to Fotografiska for the latest photography exhibitions.
 Stockholm is an incredible place to visit in the summer.